MsJacksonIYN/Mod5_FashionRecommendations/README.md

 A standalone HTTP web server that can recommend similar fashion outfits, based on the the [Rent the Runway](https://www.renttherunway.com/) inventory.

-Uses multiple neural networks (based on ResNet-50) behind the scenes to classify inputs by {category, texture, fabric, parts, shape}.
+Uses multiple neural networks (with a ResNet50 backbone) behind the scenes to classify inputs by {category, texture, fabric, parts, shape}.
 The resulting embeddings are then used to query a pre-built nearest neighbors index for similar outputs.

 A live demo is available at [http://fashionrecs.samantha.codes:5560/home](http://fashionrecs.samantha.codes:5560/home)